What is Workstream Collaboration?

 Workstream Collaboration combines messaging, notifications, files, bots, and other application integrations into a unified service within a single chat interface.
-Examples include Google Hangouts Chat and Microsoft Teams.
+Examples include Slack, Google Chat, and Microsoft Teams.
 These tools provide an alternative to email and allow for work to be done by teams in a persistent, searchable, and transparent way.

 Services at U-M

-The following workstream collaboration services will be available to campus.
+The following workstream collaboration services are available to the university community.
 The university has negotiated institutional agreements for these services, allowing them to be used for university business.

 Some types of sensitive university data may not be stored or shared using these collaboration services.
-See the Sensitive Data Guide for details.
+Refer to the Sensitive Data Guide for more information.

-Individuals and units across the university are using other third-party workstream collaboration services, such as Slack.
+We are aware of individuals and units across the university are using other third-party workstream collaboration services.
 Some solutions are free, while others are for-fee services.
 These are considered personal accounts that are not covered by university agreements.
 They may not be used to store or share sensitive university data.